Timm04/timm04.github.io/docs/Yomitan.md

 3. Click on __Configure Anki card format…__ and select your mining deck and card type and close the window.
 4. Now click on __Configure Anki card templates…__ and paste in your template.

 Test if your mining setup works by clicking on the green add button in the popup window example.
+Check if a card was created by looking in your mining deck.

 ![Yomitan Demo](img/yomidemomining.png)